Local priest takes to the skies to bless all of El Paso with holy water

 EL PASO, Texas (KTSM) — Congregations across the world could not be blessed with holy water this Easter Sunday.

-However, Archimandrite Fadi Rabba of St George Antiochian Orthodox Church in West El Paso found a way to not only bless his congregation with holy water but all of El Paso.
+However, Archimandrite Fadi Rabbat of St George Antiochian Orthodox Church in West El Paso found a way to not only bless his congregation with holy water but all of El Paso.

 “We will not have people here and it’s sad.
 This is the first time after 2,000 years we will celebrate Palm Sunday and Pascua (Easter) with closed doors,” said Archimandrite Fadi Rabbat.